dantheman3333/scrape-async/README.md

 # scrape-async

-Scrape websites with chrome & selenium in an asyncronous fashion.
+Scrape websites with chrome & selenium in an asynchronous fashion.

 #### Example: